 Each graduate student is expected to maintain a minimum 3.0 grade point averade.
 A graducate student whose cumulative grade point average falls below the minimum requirement of 3.0 will be placed on academic probation.

 Refer to the section Academic Probation and Dismissal from the University (above) for further information.
-Information about academic requirements of divisions/departments and majors is contained in the Programs of Study section of this catalog.
+Information about academic requirements of programs majors is contained in the Academic Programs section of this catalog.